top of page

 Under this law, entities can impose reasonable restrictions on solar systems that do not significantly increase the cost, efficiency, or performance of the system.
 This is defined as adding no more than $1,000 to the total system cost or decreasing the efficiency by no more than 10%.

-Common HOA Restrictions for Solar Panels
+Common HOA Solar Panel Guidelines

 • HOA solar panel placement restrictions: HOAs may have rules regarding the placement of solar panels.
 This can include restrictions on the area of the property where panels can be installed, such as the roof or yard.